This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

 Given that we are in the year 2024, the patient with the DOB of

-• 10/10/2003 will be at the age of 21
+10/10/2003 will be at the age of 2112/12/1990 will be at the age of 34Potential Issues With Current Feature

-Firstly, our current addnote command only allows users to add a new note, which will be appended to the previous one.
-However, there might be many instances in which the users need to edit or delete specific notes.
+there might be many instances in which the users need to edit or delete specific notes.
 Disallowing this will make adding notes quite frustrating at times.

 Secondly, each of the contacts in the patient list panel has a notes section which cannot be hidden and will appear in the UI.
 Users might not want to see all the notes for each contact as it might be very long and distracting.